remoteworklibrary/remoteworklibrary.io/content/posts/instant-feedback.md

 #### Messenger Polls

-Messenger services can also be easily used during a meeting for Instand feedback polls.
-Depending on the messenger, polls are already included out-of-the-box in the product or can be added as an extension.
+Messenger services can also be easily used for instant feedback polls during a meeting.
+Depending on the messenger, polls are either already included in the product or can be added as an extension.
 A very popular extension for Slack and Microsoft teams is [Polly]({{< relref "#tools" >}}).

 {{< youtube O1eGsofm-Rk >}}

-The fastest way to set up an Instant Feedback poll with Polly in Slack are Yes-No questions.
-These can be created with one *slash command* in a channel.
+The fastest way to set up an instant feedback poll with Polly in Slack are yes-no questions.
+These can be created with a *slash command* in a channel.

 {{< highlight plaintext >}}
-/yesno Do we have to discuss a second example, or can we move on to the next agenda item?
+/yesno Do we have to discuss a second example?
 {{< / highlight >}}

 {{< figure src="/img/polls-polly-yesno.png" caption="YesNo poll visualization in Slack channel" >}}